On Approximation of $2$D Persistence Modules by Interval-decomposables: Introduction

 We show that the compressed multiplicity in fact generalizes the notions of dimension vector (Proposition~\ref{prop:dimvec}) and rank invariant (Proposition~\ref{prop:rankinv}).
 Furthermore, we exhibit representations that can be distinguished by their compressed multiplicities but not by their rank invariants.
 We thus propose the compressed multiplicity as a new, finer invariant for $2$D persistence modules.
 Moreover, we show that for interval-decomposable representations, the multiplicity can be recovered from the compressed multiplicity (Theorem~\ref{thm:interval}).

 Then, the object $\aprxM{\ast}{M}$ is defined using the M\"obius inversion of the compressed multiplicity of $M$.
-This is a generalization of the well-known fact that the multiplicities of interval summands in $1$D persistence modules can be obtained via an application of inclusion-exclusion on the ranks of the linear maps (see for example \cite{edelsbrunner2008persistent,chazal2009proximity}).
+This is a generalization of the well-known fact that the multiplicities of interval summands in $1$D persistence modules can be obtained via an application of inclusion-exclusion on the ranks of the linear maps.
+In fact, early works around ideas related to persistence diagrams used this as the definition.
+See for example \cite{landi1997new}, \cite{frosini1999size}, \cite{robins1999towards}, \cite{cohen2005stability}, \cite{edelsbrunner2008persistent}, \cite{chazal2009proximity}, and others.

 That is, the persistence diagram is simply the M\"obius inversion of the rank invariant.
 We note that several works have already exploited this observation to define ``generalized persistence diagrams'' in general settings.
-In Subsection~\ref{subsec:mobiustda}, we review some of them and highlight the novel contributions of our work.
+In Subsection~\ref{subsec:mobiustda}, we review some of them and contrast them with our work.

-In the case that $M$ is interval-decomposable, it follows that $\aprxM{\ast}{M} = \br{M}$ (Theorem~\ref{thm:intervaltilde}); that is, $\aprxM{\ast}{M}_+ \cong M$ and $\aprxM{\ast}{M}_- = 0$.
+In the case that $M$ is interval-decomposable, it follows that $\aprxM{\ast}{M}$ is equal to $M$ viewed as an element $\br{M}$ of the split Grothendieck group (Theorem~\ref{thm:intervaltilde}); that is, $\aprxM{\ast}{M}_+ \cong M$ and $\aprxM{\ast}{M}_- = 0$.
 Furthermore, we show that even for modules $M$ not necessarily interval-decomposable, $\aprxM{\ast}{M}$ preserves the dimension vector and the rank invariant of $M$ (Corollary~\ref{cor:dimvec}, Theorem~\ref{thm:rank}).
-In this sense, we think of $\aprxM{\ast}{M}$ as an interval-decomposable ``approximation'' of $M$.
+In this sense, we think of $\aprxM{\ast}{M}$ as an interval-decomposable ``replacement'' for $M$.